Skip to Main Content

 A sock puppet enters from screen-right with a daft grin on its face.

-Throughout all of the above we've kind of been writing as if these chatbot services are actually intelligent — that they're autonomous beings that are really reading lots of texts and thinking about what they contain.
+Throughout a lot of the above we've kind of found ourselves writing as if these chatbot services are actually intelligent — that they're autonomous beings that are really reading lots of texts and thinking about what they contain.
 It's easy to fall into this trap of personifying the thing beyond the screen, especially when it's been programmed to respond in a lifelike manner.
 But it's important to remember that this is not actually an intelligent, conscious, thinking creature: it's lines of code sifting through tables of probabilities in order to assemble fragments of sentences in a naturalistic way.
 The choices it 'makes' are being governed by the algorithms written by its programmers, and the raw materials being used will also have been selected by those programmers.

 We can approach this information in two ways: on the one hand we could get all philosophical and question to what extent our own human consciousness is actually just metaphorical cogs and code.
 But we should also think about the role of the programmer and the influence of their choices when writing the software and when setting the criteria of what's included in the data.